Interaction enhanced altermagnet in the Hatsugai-Kohmoto model: Discussion

 Above the Lifshitz transition, this peak moves to the lower gap edge and becomes log-divergent due to a momentum space saddle point.
 There, the Fermi surface remains intact and the shape of the dynamical spin susceptibility does not change further but acquires an overall shift to larger frequencies.
 Parallel to these, the signal intensity grows with interaction up until the transition and remains unchanged by further increasing the interaction.

 The static, Pauli limit of the spin response is independent from the interaction strength though the transverse component gets altered by the altermagnetic band structure.
-Our results are expected to serve as a reference to $d$-wave as well as to other class of systems with combined altermagnetism and electronic correlations.
+Our results indicate how strong electronic correlations can enhance altermagnetism and reveal its fingerprints on dynamical spin probes.